phowell212/The_Cistern/README.md

 ---

-**Enjoy playing The Cistern!
-If you encounter any issues or have suggestions, feel free to open an issue!"
+Enjoy playing The Cistern!
+If you encounter any issues or have suggestions, feel free to open an issue!